Giant leaf-tail gecko

 The giant leaf-tail gecko (Uroplatus giganteus) is a species of lizard in the family Gekkonidae.
 It is endemic to Madagascar.
 It can reach a snout–vent length of 20 cm and a total length of 32.2 cm.
+The giant leaf-tail gecko has eyes approximately 350x more sensitive to light than a humans, allowing it to see in color at night.